yendrrek/rosie/README.md

  [ ] reCAPTCHA in the contact form.

  [ ] Automatic email notification sent to the seller when stock is low.
-Initially, error_log() was implemented but it would send an email on every http request.

  [ ] In a situation when clicking browser's back button (while the full-page lightbox gallery is open) would take the user to a different website, a warning should appear.
-Same could be applied in the basket when it's not empty.
 Plug-in for implementing it: https://github.com/codedance/jquery.AreYouSure .

+ [ ] Same warning (as above) in the basket when it's not empty.

- [ ] When the user submits the contact form, a notification above it saying "Sending...", in the same place where "Message sent.
+ [ ] When user submits the contact form, a notification above it saying "Sending...", in the same place where "Message sent.
 Thank you" is displayed later.

  [ ] An animated placeholder for images being loaded in the lightbox gallery.